allnulled/mysql-auth/docs/README.ini.md

 ## Overview and philosophy

-You have a basic onthologies in your database that will manage, strictly, everything attached to authentication or authorization.
+You have a basic set of onthologies in your database.

-Take into account that:
+These onthologies will manage, strictly, the core of an authentication and authorization basic system.

+### Prefixes

-   - these onthologies are namespaced with a fixed prefix: `$auth$`.
+These onthologies are namespaced with a fixed prefix: `$auth$`.

+### Historical data

-   - each of these onthologies have its correlative **history table** (which is automatically synchronized by the API), namespaced with a fixed prefix: `$hist$$auth$`.
-This is because, under the hood, we are using the `mysql-history` library, which formats all its tables with `$hist${{ name of the target table }}`)
+These onthologies also have its correlative **history table** (which is automatically synchronized by the API).

-These classes of object in your database are the following table/columns:
+The historical tables are namespaced with a fixed prefix: `$hist$$auth$`.

+Under the hood, we are using the `mysql-history` library.

+This library, `mysql-history` formats (again, prefixes) all its tables like:

+  - `$hist${{ name of the target table }}`

 ### Primary onthologies

+These are the primary tables of the auth system:

    - **user** (`$auth$user`)
    - **unconfirmed_user** (`$auth$unconfirmed_user`)